lrembecki/obsluga-it/frontend/.github/instructions/angular.instructions.md

 - Read-only presentations.
 - Simple create forms (< 3 fields, no nested arrays) where session indirection adds no value.
 - Proven performance-sensitive hotspots (measure before deviating).
+In all cases above, continue to use Signals and new template control flow; do not revert to RxJS subscriptions or structural directives.

 ---
 ### 28. Future Enhancements (Optional)